Random-Map-Scripting/maps-in-development/README.md

 It's like Arena - except your walls are around the other player.

 👨‍🔧 To do:
-* move second goal inside walls
+* move second gold inside walls
 * make a back gold?
 * fix neutral gold/stone locations
 * look at relic locations